DongChanKIM2/BC-Financial-Data-Contest/README.md

 - python3
 - LightGBM
-- Geocoding(you use in google sheet without download)
+- Geocoding(you can use in google sheet without download)
 - QGIS

 ## Installation